 Some quick ideas for how to handle specific problems:

 - Break down and challenge your beliefs.
-Look for counterexamples (e.g., If you believe everyone is judgmental and superficial, look for people who are friendly, open, and accepting).
+Look for counterexamples (e.g., if you believe everyone is judgmental and superficial, look for people who are friendly, open, and accepting).

-- Replace beliefs with realistic and balanced alternatives (e.g., "Most people are friendly, though there are always going to be some are closed-minded jerks.
+- Replace the beliefs with realistic and balanced alternatives (e.g., "Most people are friendly, though there are always going to be some are closed-minded jerks.
 I can't let them spoil things for me.")

 More details here:

-- Again, realize how much holding onto bitterness and resentment, and acting in an angry way, blocks your social success.
+- Again, realize how much holding onto bitterness and resentment, and acting in an angry way, thwarts your social success.
 Stop any clearly resentful behavior like ranting about how annoying it is when cashiers try to make small talk with you.

 - Look for and deal with any limiting beliefs that may be behind your bitterness (e.g., "Society is out to get me", "All people are selfish").

 - Take responsibility for your own role in your social problems (e.g., not actively working to get past your anxiety).
 Yes, outside forces may make your life harder, but a lot of your results are under your own control and no one can fix them but you.
 Focus on what you can do something about.